-COMM 496.
-Public Relations Internship.
+COMM 495.
+Communication Internship.

-A professional field placement for senior public relations majors in an approved agency or business that allows students to observe, analyze and apply public relations concepts, thus serving as the major's capstone assessment experience.
+A professional field placement for senior communication and media communication majors in an approved agency or business that allows students to observe, analyze and apply communication concepts, thus serving as the major's capstone assessment experience.
 In consultation with a field supervisor and the instructor, students develop a contract that specifies on-site field and academic learning objectives and methods for the internship.
 Class meetings required.
 Prerequisite: Consent of the instructor.